maelys-mcardle/snowflake/snowflake/README.md

 # Snowflake

-Snowflake is a programming language devised for microcontrollers.
+Snowflake is a programming language devised for microcontrollers and is a paradigm that sits somewhere between machine code and BASIC.
 It was developed for fun by [Maëlys McArdle][1].

 This repository contains a default interpreter implementation.
 Documentation on how to code with the language is found in the [docs][2] sub-directory.

 **Compilation requires [make][3], a C compiler with [c11][4] support, as well as [glibc][5].**